cultural-impact-of-warfare

 Friendly fire was a constant danger in the dark.
 Troops might mistake their comrades for the enemy, especially if the attack involved multiple columns converging on the same point.
 To minimize this, soldiers often wore identifying items like white armbands or leaves in their helmets.
 Passwords were also used, though they could be compromised.
 In some cases, armies used a distinct battle cry known only to their own men.

 Several ancient commanders are particularly noted for their mastery of surprise tactics.
-Their careers illustrate how the element of surprise could become a signature style.
+Their careers illustrate how the element of surprise could become a signature style—and a decisive advantage.

 Hannibal Barca

-Hannibal is perhaps the most famous practitioner of surprise attacks.
+Hannibal is arguably the most famous practitioner of surprise attacks in ancient history.
 His crossing of the Alps in 218 BC was itself a strategic surprise, as no one expected a Carthaginian army to appear in northern Italy.
-Once in Italy, he continued to use deception and ambushes.
+Once in Italy, he continued to use deception and ambushes with devastating effect.
 At Lake Trasimene, he used fog and terrain to conceal his forces, then attacked the Roman army from three sides.
 At Cannae, his tactical surprise envelope remains one of the most studied maneuvers in military history.
-Hannibal also used night attacks to capture towns and supply depots, often moving his army under cover of darkness to achieve local superiority.
+Hannibal also used night attacks to capture towns and supply depots, often moving his army under cover of darkness to achieve local superiority and keep his enemies guessing.

 Julius Caesar